$SU(\infty)$ Quantum Gravity and Cosmology: Global Entanglement

-In~\cite{hourisqgr} mutual information is used to prove this proposition.
-We call this attribute of the model {\it the global entanglement}.
-A more explicit demonstration of Proposition \ref{propentang} consists of tracing out $\suinf$ representing component of $\hvarrho_U$: \be \hvarrho_G \equiv \tr_\infty \hvarrho_U = \int dy^D \sum_{\{k_G, k'_G\}} A_G (k_G; y) A^*_G (k'_G, y) ~ \hrho_G (k_G , k'_G), \quad \quad y \equiv (\eta, \zeta, \cdots) \ee It is shown that $\hvarrho_G$ is a mixed state and has a non-zero von Neumann entropy~\cite{hourisqgrym}.
-This result is not a surprise, because due to the global $\suinf$ symmetry amplitudes $A_G (k_G; y)$ are not factorizable to $k_G$ and $y$ dependent functions.
-Therefore, $\hm_G$ and $\hm_\infty$ cannot be considered as Hilbert spaces of separable subsystems.
-Nonetheless, the subspace $\hm_G$ is approximately isolated by its {\it local} symmetry $G$.
-Moreover, considering the finite rank of $G$ and the entanglement of $\hvarrho_G$ with the rest of the Universe, $\hvarrho_G$ can be interpreted as the mixed state of a subsystem approximately isolated from its infinite dimensional {\it environment} due to their approximate inaccessibility.
-Therefore, decompositions of type (\ref{suninfg}) induce a concept of {\it locality}.
-Additionally, we notice that the amplitudes $A_G (k_G; y)$ have a structure similar to gauge fields, that is they depend on the parameters of a finite rank Lie group and a continuous {\it background}.
-Observables of the state $\hvarrho_G$ - that is Hermitian operators in $\bm[\hm_G]$ - are by construction invariant under application of $G$ and reparameterization of the external parameters.
-We will discuss meaning and importance of these properties when a dynamics is introduced.
+In~\cite{hourisqgr}, mutual information is used to prove this proposition.
+We call this attribute of the model `the global entanglement''.
+A more explicit demonstration of Proposition \ref{propentang} consists of tracing out the $\suinf$-representing component of $\hvarrho_U$~\cite{hourisqgrym}: \be \hvarrho_G \equiv \tr_\infty \hvarrho_U = \int dy^D \sum_{\{k_G, k'_G\}} A_G (k_G; y) A^*_G (k'_G, y) ~ \hrho_G (k_G , k'_G), \quad \quad y \equiv (\eta, \zeta, \cdots) \ee It is shown that $\hvarrho_G$ is a mixed state and has a non-zero von Neumann entropy~\cite{hourisqgrym}.
+This result is not a surprise because, due to the global $\suinf$ symmetry, amplitudes $A_G (k_G; y)$ are not factorizable to $k_G$ and $y$ dependent functions.
+Therefore, ${\mathcal H}_G$ and ${\mathcal H}_\infty$ cannot be considered Hilbert spaces of separable subsystems.
+Nonetheless, the subspace ${\mathcal H}_G$ is approximately isolated by its ``local'' symmetry $G$.
+Moreover, considering the finite rank of $G$ and the entanglement of $\hvarrho_G$ with the rest of the Universe, it can be interpreted as the mixed state of a subsystem approximately isolated from its infinite-dimensional ``environment'' due to their approximate inaccessibility,.
+Therefore, decompositions of the type presented in (\ref{suninfg}) induce a concept of "locality" for the subsystems.
+In addition, we notice that the amplitudes $A_G (k_G; y)$ have a structure similar to gauge fields, that is, they depend on the parameters of a finite-rank Lie group and a continuous ``background''.
+Observables of the state $\hvarrho_G$ ---that is, Hermitian operators in ${\mathcal B}[{\mathcal H}_G]$--- are, by construction, invariant under application of $G$ and reparameterization of the "external parameters" $y$.
+We discuss the meaning and importance of these properties when relative dynamics for subsystems are introduced in Section~\ref{sec:evol}.